mmcatdb/mmcat/documentation/content/en/theoreticalBackground/categoryTheory.md

 weight: 10
 ---

 A category consists of a set of objects, a set of morphisms and a binary composition operation over the morphisms.
-We can imagine it as an oriented multigraph - the objects are the nodes and the morphisms are the oriented edges.
+We can view it as a directed multigraph - the objects are the nodes and the morphisms are the oriented edges.

 {{< image src="/mmcat-docs/img/category-example.png" alt="Example of a category" width="320px" caption="An example of a category." >}}